libbyh/research-methods-in-digital-humanities/reading-list.md

 Kirschenbaum, Matthew.
 2012.
 “What Is Digital Humanities and What’s It Doing in English Departments?”
 In _Debates in the Digital Humanities_. http://dhdebates.gc.cuny.edu/debates/text/38.

+Kocurek, Carly A. 2012.
+“The Agony and the Exidy: A History of Video Game Violence and the Legacy of Death Race.”
+Game Studies 12 (1). [http://gamestudies.org/1201/articles/carly_kocurek](http://gamestudies.org/1201/articles/carly_kocurek).

 Louis, Scott Richard St. 2016.
 “Big Data and the Search for Balanced Insight in the Digital Humanities: Macroscopic and Microscopic Reading of Citation Strategies in the Encyclopédie of Diderot (and Jaucourt), 1751-1772.” _Digital Literary Studies_ 1 (1): 79–86. doi:10.18113/P8dls1159707.

 McCulloch, Gretchen.
 2015.
 “A Linguist Explains the Grammar of Shipping.” _The Toast_.
 September 30. http://the-toast.net/2015/09/30/a-linguist-explains-the-grammar-of-shipping/.

 McPerson, Tara.
 2012.
 “What Are the Digital Humanities so White?
 Or Thinking through the Histories of Race and Computation.”
 In _Debates in the Digital Humanities_. http://dhdebates.gc.cuny.edu/debates/text/29.

+Nakamura, Lisa.
+2009.
+“Don’t Hate the Player, Hate the Game: The Racialization of Labor in World of Warcraft.” _Critical Studies in Media Communication_ 26 (2): 128–44. doi:10.1080/15295030902860252.

 Park, Seung-Bo, Kyeong-Jin Oh, and Geun-Sik Jo.
 2012.
 “Social Network Analysis in a Movie Using Character-Net.” _Multimedia Tools and Applications_ 59 (2): 601–27. doi:10.1007/s11042-011-0725-1.